qiaochen/LLM_RAG_papers/README.md

 > Comments
 > With a competent LLM and good retrieval system accompanied by techniques like [Chain of Thoughts Prompting](https://arxiv.org/abs/2201.11903), RAG has the potential to perform comparably well or even better than fine-tuned LLMs in a new domain.
 It is also much more flexible to manipulate external knowledge for updating or filtering information.
 However, the potentially incurred new bottlenecks now are:
->      1) How to find a "good" retriever and/or a reranker for a new domain:
+>      1) The "goodness" of a retriever and/or a reranker for a new domain:
->      2) After the retrieval systems finish its job,  LLM's ability of
+>      2) After the retrieval systems finish its job, the "goodness" of a LLM's ability of selecting documents and make sound responses.
 >      Question:
 >      Would the ability of something best included in the "meta knowledge of behaviors such as instruct-following, prompt understanding etc" ?
 >      If so, then it might be helpful to explicitly fine-tune models to better capture such knowledge (There is increasing research interest in this direction).